hspoluektova/100-days-of-code/r1-log.md

 ### R1D8
 Made one small fix on frontend and fixed integration tests.
 I thought about how to test google oauth, but I have no idea yet.
 Maybe I don't need such kind of test.
 I'll think more about it

+## R1D9
+Closed 2nd sprint and started 3rd.
+My first task is create DB and integrate in with existing code.
+I must use DB instead of memory storages.
+I chose PostgreSQL as DB.
+I know it is free, pretty cool and fast.
+And I started write init migration in node

+## R1D10
+Completed init migration, wrote 3 repositories and 1 querier.
+I use node-postgres to communicate with db and I like it!
+It supports async/await and my code looks pretty clear!
+I thought I complete db integration today, but seems it will take more time